|Read our mission statement to learn more about the program's philosophy, goals, and method.|

 The orientation program is designed to support new students as they begin their journey at Hampshire.
 During the course of the program, we gradually introduce new students to life at the College, from academics and community norms to resources and support services.

-Orientation for spring 2014 entrants will begin on Saturday, January 18.
-More information will be available on this page in December.
+Additional information for fall 2014 entrants will be available on this page in June.

 Before You Arrive